Welcome to DBT HQ —

 Let’s make progress together.

 Book a call.
-We’ll meet, and Megan will make a recommendation based your Initial Assessment.
+We’ll meet, and Megan will orient to the initial assessment.
 No pressure — just a consultation.